-Member guidelines are in place to help you get the most from your Voices.com membership in an environment that's friendly, safe, and secure.
+Member guidelines are in place to help you get the most from your Voices membership in an environment that's friendly, safe, and secure.

-Voices.com accounts are intended for professional use for our members to share audio, specifically voice over demos that they themselves have created.
+Voices accounts are intended for professional use for our members to share their profiles, demos, and portfolio samples.

-The following Community Guidelines are presented to help you understand what it means to be a member of Voices.com.
-Don't forget that your use of Voices.com is subject to these Guidelines and our Terms of Service.
+The following Community Guidelines are presented to help you understand what it means to be a member of Voices.
+Don't forget that your use of Voices is subject to these Guidelines and our Terms of Service.

 * Show mutual respect for fellow members.

-Voices.com is home to voice over talent at varying stages of their careers, and by virtue of that diversity, our community thrives.
+Voices is home to creative talent at varying stages of their careers, and by virtue of that, our community thrives.
 Acknowledging that, we insist that you show mutual respect and be a source of encouragement to others.